Roosterbear/tips/english.md

 * On top of that, that G-string gave me diaper rash
 * It means you're a total booty call
 * Better lay of the spinach
+* Whereabouts?
+* I'll have the steak, smothered in onions
+* Have you ever had French fries with vinegar?
+* Whose dog is that?
+* Don't pay him no mind
+* We're going to get along just fine
 *